collabovid/collabovid/scrape/README.md

 coming soon...

 ### Altmetric Scores
-[Altmetric]() offers a score for reasearch articles, indicating its popularity of in the news and on social media platforms.
+[Altmetric]() offers a score for reasearch articles, indicating its popularity in the news and on social media platforms.
 We use this score, to sort search results by trend (score increase past day, week, month, etc.) and by popularity (total score).
 The use of the Altmetric API without a rate limit requires an API key, which has to be set as